 13. Shimada E, Odagiri M, Chaiwong K, et al. Detection of Hpdel among Thais, a deleted allele of the haptoglobin gene that causes congenital haptoglobin deficiency.
 Transfusion, 2007;47: 2315-2321.

 14. Wickramasinghe SN, Wood WG.
 Advances in the understanding of the congenital dyserythropoietic anemias.
 Br J Haematol.
 2005;131:431

 1. Classification by physiologic mechanism (decreased production, increased destruction, and blood loss) and classification by morphologic approach based on red blood cell size (microcytic, normocytic, and macrocytic anemias)

 2. Low reticulocyte count.

-3. History: dark urine.
-Physical exam: jaundice, scleral icterus, splenomegaly.
-Lab: elevated LDH, AST, indirect bilirubin; decreased serum haptoglobin; positive direct antibody test (DAT, also known as Coombs test), high reticulocyte count.
+3. History of dark urine.
+Physical exam of jaundice, scleral icterus, splenomegaly.
+Lab results of elevated LDH, elevated bilirubin, elevated serum free hemoglobin, decreased serum haptoglobin, high reticulocyte count, and positive direct antibody test (DAT, also known as Coombs test).

 4. Bone marrow stain for iron has the highest positive predictive value and specificity, but it is too invasive in most instances.
-Low serum ferritin is diagnostic of iron deficiency, but its wide range of normal values and its fluctuation with acute inflammation may make interpretation difficult.
-Serum iron coupled with TIBC and % iron saturation are satisfactory, but this test is subject to some laboratory fluctuation as well.
+Low serum ferritin is indicative of iron deficiency, but its wide range of normal values and its fluctuation with acute inflammation may make its interpretation difficult.
+Serum iron coupled with TIBC and percent iron saturation are satisfactory, but these tests are subject to some laboratory fluctuation as well.
 Response to a therapeutic trial of iron is also acceptable as proof of iron deficiency.
-No actual correct answer to this question.